Help! I found kittens.

 - Leave the kittens in place for 6-12 hours and see if the mother cat returns.
 Female cats tend to move their kittens at least every week for safety.
 It often takes them all day to move all of the kittens to the new location, so the kittens you've found may just be waiting for their mother to return.
 Check with your neighbors and post flyers in your neighborhood in an attempt to find the owner.

 - If the mother cat returns and she is friendly, take her and the kittens inside and allow the mother to care for the kittens until they are between 5-8 weeks of age.
-At 5 weeks of age, the mother cat can be spayed and the kittens will be able to eat solid food.
+Around 5 weeks of age, the mother cat can be spayed and the kittens will be able to eat solid food.
 The kittens can be altered at 8 weeks of age.
 See below for Spaying & Neutering resources.

 - If the mother cat does not return with 6 - 12 hours, bring the kittens inside.
 Provide a heat source such as a heating pad on low setting.
 Immediately give drops of water slowly by mouth from an eye dropper or syringe to hydrate the kittens and refer to the Alley Cats Allies website for information on caring for kittens until you can find a rescue or shelter that will take them.
 Note that kittens are extremely fragile at this age.

 Spaying & Neutering

 There are many resources for low-cost spay-neuter.
-Cats and kittens can be altered once they reach two pounds or 8 weeks of age.
-They can be taken to the animal shelter or altered and adopted to friends.
+Cats and kittens can be altered once they reach two pounds.

 Please do not give away any animal to others without getting them spayed or neutered first.
 Even if you're able to locate the owner of an animal or if, during your search, you find someone who would like to take the animal, please strongly encourage them to have the animal fixed first.